HAProxy version .48 will not use URL Table Alias for front end listener

 In thinking about this, the generated config is probably done when saved and it reads that alias.
 Since a URL Table is stored in a txt file, it's probably not able to pick up these changes and generate a new config unless some sort of command is run to redo that config file.
 This could be seen less as a bug and more of a feature request, so I'll let you decide if it should be moved to a feature request.

-#1 Updated by Pi Ba almost 3 years ago
+#1 Updated by Pi Ba over 3 years ago

 Imho a 'feature request' indeed.
 The support for 'fixed' lists of ports and ip's is ok for easy configuration with the assumption they wont change.
 But having them updated automatically every x minutes/hours.
 That would need some extra checking to avoid restarting 'whenever' pfSense sees the need to update the list and would also need to notify haproxy of such a change if applicable..